Eyap53/PlayThemAll/ReadMe.md

 # PlayThemAll

-NodeJs Project to play games in real-time.
+NodeJs Project to play board games in real-time.

 Today, only Chess is available, but there will be more later !
 It is planned to develop a lobby system.
 Don't hesitate to fork the project and make a pull request if interested !

 A live version will be available soon.